| Hypertrophic Cardiomyopathy (HCM) | |||

 Example 1

 : My cat Kayla - picture of health.
-When I took her to be scanned she was diagnosed ―not for breeding because she has mitral valve dysplasia.
-Also take into consideration that her mother had it more mildly than she did.
-The cardiologists told me that her offspring could have it worse than she and require medications and have the quality of life affected.
+When I took her to be scanned she was diagnosed by the cardiologists "NOT FOR BREEDING" because she has mitral valve dysplasia.
+Also taken into consideration that her mother had it more mildly than she did.
+The cardiologists told me that her offspring could have it worse than Kayla and require medications.
 If I had not taken her to the cardiologist, I would have never known.
 Please note, she does not have HCM, but still has a genetic heart defect.Example 2

 : My cat Claire- also the picture of health.
 She was examined the same day in March as Kayla at CVCA.
-I had already altered her because of a risky pedi-gree.
+I had already altered her because of a risky pedigree.
 At the clinic, she was deemed perfectly normal.
-While disappointed that I had to alter Kayla, I was happy that my two girls were normal and appeared to live normal happy lives..
+While disappointed that I had to alter Kayla, I was happy that my two girls were normal and appeared to live normal happy lives.
 6 months later on Sept 15, I thought saw Claire sleeping.
 I went over to touch her and she was cold.
 I almost did not get a necropsy done - but then I realized I had to know.
 Sure enough, she had a cardiac arrhythmia and her heart was 1.5 times larger than it should have been for a cat her size.Example 3: A male cat that a friend and I purchased was scanned at 13 months.
 He appeared to be in excellent health.
 We were shocked when he positive for HCM.
 Both his parents had been scanned clear.
 Thankfully, he was never used in a breeding program to perpetuate this genetic problem.
+Sadly, in July 2012, just 3.5 years old, Earl passed away in a loving pet home.

 Conclusion: